Convergent Architecture: Three Domains, One Principle

 Once you see the convergence, the technique becomes obvious.
 Build systems that accumulate context across executions.

-66 sessions across 18 days produced coherent output because no single session needed the full picture.
+On one project in early 2026, 66 sessions across 18 days produced coherent output because no single session needed the full picture.
 The intelligence was distributed across the accumulated context.

 Early on, most agent executions produced garbage.
 Spawned, hallucinated, terminated.
 The instinct was to make each one smarter: bigger models, better prompts, longer context.